Robert Means Thompson

 Robert Means Thompson (2 March 1849 – 5 September 1930) was a United States Navy officer, business magnate, philanthropist and a president of the American Olympic Association.
 He is the namesake of the destroyer USS Thompson (DD-627).

 Biography

 He was born in Corsica, Pennsylvania, of Protestant Scotch and Irish descent to Judge of the Jefferson County PA court John Jamison Thompson and Agnes Kennedy.

 Navy days

 Thompson was appointed to the United States Naval Academy on 30 July 1864.
 Graduating tenth in the class of 1868, Thompson first went to sea in Contoocook in the West Indian Squadron.
 He later served in Franklin, Richmond, and Guard of the Mediterranean Squadron; as well as in USS Wachusett and at the Naval Torpedo Station, Newport, Rhode Island.
 Commissioned ensign on 19 April 1869, and promoted to master on 12 July 1870, he resigned from the Navy on 18 November 1871, to study law in his brother's office.

+Later in life, he served as a military aide to the Governor of New Jersey with the rank of colonel.
+As a result, he was often referred to as "Colonel Thompson".